caryatid/cueball/README.md

 ### design, testing, and work allocation
 Our systems appear inverted.
-I spoke a bit on our last interview day about liking data services; a centralized piece of software that serves up the datas.
-Additionally good if on the wire.
+I spoke a bit on our last interview day about liking data
+services: a centralized piece of software that serves up the datas.
+Mentioned, additionally, good if on the wire.
 I did not, at that time, mean anything like what our data services are.
 The intention of a data service is to provide a single *conceptual* interface to your business level data types.
 Essentially following the common HTTP pattern of `resources` and `collections`.
 If on the wire; simple request -> reply.